Do you suffer from painful periods?

 Dysmenorrhoea is also known as menstrual cramps.
 Painful menses may occur immediately before or during the menstrual period.
 Generally, menstrual cramps start within a year of appearance of the first menstrual period (menarche).

 There are two types of painful periods.
-They are – Primary dysmenorrhoea & Secondary dysmenorrhoea.
+They are – Primary dysmenorrhoea and Secondary dysmenorrhoea.

 Primary dysmenorrhoea – Primary dysmenorrhoea is also known as common menstrual cramps.
 Some of the features of this type of dysmenorrhoea are as follows